rvalyi/ooornithorhynchus/README.md

 </table>

-No, this not a joke, it has been used in production importing dozens of thousands of Openbravo POS orders into an OpenERP for more than a year...
+No, this is not a joke, it has been used in production importing dozens of thousands of Openbravo POS orders into an OpenERP for more than a year...